With Divide With Number Line Models Designer you can design fractions examples that use number line models to demonstrate dividing fractions.

 With <EXPLAIN> and <SHOW COLOR> unchecked you can ask your learners to complete the picture by shading the circles.

-Notice that if the divisor is larger than the dividend, the quotient is less than one.
-Try 1 3/4 divided by 3 1/2.
+Try 1 3⁄4 divided by 3 1⁄2.
 Notice that only half the divisor fits into the dividend.

 You may copy the screen by pressing <Print Screen> on the keyboard.
 This copies the screen into Windows Clipboard™.
 The screen can then be pasted into Windows Paint™ or your favorite imaging program.
 Windows Paint™ will allow you to crop, print, or save the image.